List of The A-Team characters: Stewart

-United States Army Military Police Captain Stewart (portrayed by James Beach) is Lynch's Aide from "Mexican Slayride", "Holiday in the Hills" and "One More Time".
+United States Army Military Police Captain Stewart (portrayed by James Beach and by Dean Santoro) is Lynch's Aide from "Mexican Slayride", "Holiday in the Hills" and "One More Time".
 He reports to Lynch about the activities of the Team, such as when Hannibal and B.A picked up Amy at her apartment in "Mexican Slayride" and when Lynch sent in an undercover operative to follow Amy in "Holiday in the Hills".
+He and Lynch arrested the Team in "One More Time".

 Roderick Decker

 United States Army Military Police Colonel Roderick Decker (portrayed by Lance LeGault) was the second Colonel who tried to catch the team.
 He was picked for the job because of his unorthodox warfare techniques (it was revealed that in Vietnam, he was known for blowing up Viet Cong hospitals).
 Decker and Hannibal had a past, having gotten into a brawl at an officers' club in Vietnam.
-Decker was much more ruthless than Lynch, but also always got outsmarted.
+Decker was much more ruthless than Lynch - carrying a .44 Magnum as his sidearm - but also always got outsmarted.
 He equally despises and respects the A-Team, and Smith in particular, for their ingenuity and teamwork.
 Decker reappears in the fifth season episode "Trial by Fire" to testify against the A-Team.